dest-3/frida-pyscripts/README.md

 # frida-pyscripts
+- Integrating JS scripts with python-frida
- Uploading scripts for various functionalities as I create them
+- Uploading scripts for various functionalities as I create them